tpitale/tpitale.github.io/_posts/2015-10-09-activesupport-notifications-to-influxdb-with-tremolo.md

 * Setting up ActiveSupport::Notifications
 * Tie the two together

-As a bonus, I'll also give you a glimpse at what the data looks like graphed on my dashboard, which uses [Grafana](http://grafana.org/).
+As a bonus, I'll also give you a peek at what the data looks like graphed on my dashboard, which uses [Grafana](http://grafana.org/).

 ## Intro to Tremolo ##